kouprlabs/voltaserve-core/README.md

 # Voltaserve Core

-This is a Swift package that consists of the core building blocks for the iOS, iPadOS and macOS apps, it contains client to invoke Voltaserve REST APIs, and other reusable views and extensions.
+This is a Swift package that consists of the core building blocks for the iOS, iPadOS and macOS apps, it contains clients to invoke Voltaserve REST APIs, and other reusable views and extensions.

 ## Getting Started